 Her third shot bounced off the wrong stone block with a resounding denial.

 What about college?
-After working so hard and finally getting accepted to my first-choice school.
+After working so hard and finally getting accepted to the University of Tokyo.

 The fifth arrow overshot the battlements altogether, its momentum wasted as it fell through thin air towards the grounds below.